-In Kerry Foods we are committed to protecting the privacy and security of our customers’ personal data.
+Kerry Group plc is committed to protecting the privacy and security of your personal data.

-This policy describes how we collect and use personal data about you in accordance with Data Protection Law.
+This Data Protection Policy describes how we collect and use personal data about you in accordance with Data Protection Law.

-It is important that you read this policy so that you are aware of how and why we are using your personal information.
+It is important that you read this Data Protection Policy so that you are aware of how and why we are using your information.

 Data Protection Officer

-We have appointed a Data Protection Officer to oversee compliance with this policy.
-If you have any questions about this policy or how we handle your personal information, please contact our Data Protection Officer by post at Kerry Global Technology & Innovation Centre, Millennium Park, Naas, Co.
-Kildare, Ireland or by email email@example.com.
+We have appointed a data protection officer to oversee compliance with this Data Protection Policy.
+If you have any questions about this Data Protection Policy or how we handle your personal information, please contact Data Protection Officer at Kerry Global Technology & Innovation Centre, Millennium Park, Naas, Co.
+Kildare, Ireland or by emailing to email@example.com.